 - 1. At the first and second meetings, the Conference of the Parties tasked an ad hoc expert group to consider the arrangements to be put in place to provide the Conference of the Parties with the required information to conduct an effectiveness evaluation of the Minamata Convention on Mercury.
-1 The effectiveness evaluation is to be conducted at regular intervals, with the first taking place within six years after the entry into force of the Convention.2 This report is the outcome of the consultation and deliberations of the ad hoc expert group to put in place arrangements to conduct an effectiveness evaluation. - 2.
-Article 22 of the Minamata Convention in paragraph 2 stipulates that the Conference of the Parties, shall initiate the establishment of arrangements for providing itself with comparable monitoring data on the presence and movement of mercury and mercury compounds in the environment, as well as the trends in the levels of mercury and mercury compounds as observed in biotic media and vulnerable populations.
-Paragraph 3 of that article further stipulates that the evaluation shall be conducted based on available scientific, environmental, technical, financial and economic information, including: - (a) Reports and other monitoring information provided to the Conference of the Parties pursuant to paragraph 2; - (b) Reports submitted pursuant to Article 21; - (c) Information and recommendations provided pursuant to Article 15; and - (d) Reports and other relevant information on the operation of the financial assistance, technology transfer and capacity building arrangements put in place under this Convention. - 3.
-The first meeting of the Conference of the Parties recognised the urgent need for a framework for the effectiveness evaluation that includes a strategic, cost-effective approach that provides appropriate and sufficient data, and further acknowledged publications such as UNEP's global mercury assessments, as well as the GEF-funded Minamata Initial Assessments, as important sources of information.
-The Conference of the Parties set out a roadmap which included the establishment of the ad hoc group
+The effectiveness evaluation is to be conducted at regular intervals, with the first taking place within six years after the entry into force of the Convention.
+This report is the outcome of the consultation and deliberations of the ad hoc expert group to put in place arrangements to conduct an effectiveness evaluation.

+- 2. Article 22 of the Minamata Convention in paragraph 2 stipulates that the Conference of the Parties, shall initiate the establishment of arrangements for providing itself with comparable monitoring data on the presence and movement of mercury and mercury compounds in the environment, as well as the trends in the levels of mercury and mercury compounds as observed in biotic media and vulnerable populations.
+Paragraph 3 of that article further stipulates that the evaluation shall be conducted based on available scientific, environmental, technical, financial and economic information, including: - (a) Reports and other monitoring information provided to the Conference of the Parties pursuant to paragraph 2; - (b) Reports submitted pursuant to Article 21;

+under this Convention.

+- (d) Reports and other relevant information on the operation of the financial assistance, technology transfer and capacity building arrangements put in place